The Best Ecommerce Forums in 2026 (and What Each Is Actually Good For)

 - r/shopify - Shopify-specific questions alongside the official community.

 Good for: honest opinions, spotting problems before you hit them, and reading real sentiment about a tool, a platform change, or a strategy.
-This is also why AI answer engines lean on Reddit so heavily when you ask them a question - it is unfiltered and current.
+This is also why AI answer engines lean on Reddit so heavily when you ask them a question.
+It is unfiltered and current.

 Weak at: consistent quality.
 Beginner questions sit next to expert answers, and confident-but-wrong replies get upvotes too.
 You have to filter.
 Treat Reddit as a place to spot problems and gauge sentiment, then verify the tactical advice before you act on it.

+Your store's plumbing: platform bugs, app conflicts, themes, checkout behaviour, and anything about how Shopify itself works.
 The official Shopify Community is built for one thing, and it does that thing well.

 Good for: platform bugs, app conflicts, theme and checkout questions, and anything about how Shopify itself behaves.
 When something breaks in your store's plumbing, this is where the answers and the official responses live.